boochow/LFO-OSC/README.md

 The **form** parameter allows you to select the waveform type, with options including sine wave, triangular wave, parabolic wave, sawtooth wave, ramp down wave, and square wave.

+This software is compatible with the logue SDK v1.1 and tested on NTS-1.